unoplatform/uno.chefs/doc/toolkit/InputExtensions.ReturnType.md

 ## Problem

-There is no easy way to set the return type for input controls like `TextBox` and `PasswordBox` to control the keyboard behavior can often be inconsistent and verbose across different platforms.
+There is no cross-platform method to set the on-screen keyboard's return key for input controls like `TextBox` and `PasswordBox`.
+Normally, you would need to use platform conditionals to set the `ImeOptions` or the `ReturnKeyType` properties for Android and iOS, respectively.

 ## Solution

-The `InputExtensions` class provides the `InputExtensions.ReturnType` property provided by **Uno.Toolkit** simplifies setting the return type for input controls, ensuring a consistent user experience across all platforms.
+The `InputExtensions` class, provided by **Uno.Toolkit**, includes the `InputExtensions.ReturnType` property which simplifies setting the return type for input controls, ensuring a consistent user experience across all platforms.

-In the Chefs app, we can use `InputExtensions.ReturnType` to set the return type.In the `LoginPage`, we can set the return type for `TextBox` and `PasswordBox` controls without needing platform specific properties:
+In the Chefs app, the `LoginPage` sets the return type for `TextBox` and `PasswordBox` controls without needing platform specific properties:

 ```xml
 ...